Hege Library & Learning Technologies

 Tips for Success

 Not everything is online.
 It takes years of work to type or scan and then index records.
-Digitization of slave records in North Carolina began about 2014, and more counties' records are gradually becoming available.
+Digitization of enslaved people's records in North Carolina began about 2014, and more counties' records are gradually becoming available.

 Try different spellings.
 Ancestry.com will find close spellings, but HeritageQuest will only search for the exact letters.
 Some of these county sites require actual spellings, such as Philis instead of Phyllis.
 You can try searching with the first few letters of a name.